ergochat/ergo/docs/MANUAL.md

 The following additional configs are recommended:

 * `accounts.nick-reservation.method = timeout` ; setting `strict` here effectively forces people to use SASL, and some popular clients either do not support SASL, or have bugs in their SASL implementations.
-* `accounts.nick-reservation.allow-custom-enforcement = true` ; this allows people to opt into strict enforcement, or opt out of enforcement
+* `accounts.nick-reservation.allow-custom-enforcement = true` ; this allows people to opt into strict enforcement, or opt out of enforcement.
+For details on how to do this, `/msg nickserv help enforce`.

 ### SASL-only mode